Stress Management Methods

 How do people deal with stressful situations?
 The passing of a loved one, loss from terrorist attacks, serious illness, work, and other events: all of these are examples of life experiences that are hard.
 People respond using a feeling of uncertainty and a flood of emotions to a situation.

 Nevertheless, people adapt to problems and scenarios.
 What permits them to do?
-It entails a continuous process which needs effort and time and engages people, resilience.
+It entails a continuous process that needs effort and time and engages people, resilience.

 Being resilient doesn’t mean that somebody does not experience distress or difficulty.
 Sadness and pain are universal in those who have endured trauma or hardship.
 In reality, the road to resilience is very likely to involve considerable psychological distress.